lee-hash1/agri_rag/README.md

   journal={arXiv preprint arXiv:xxxx.xxxxx},
   year={2025}
 }
-📄 许可证
+📄 License
-本项目采用 MIT 许可证。详见 LICENSE 文件。
+This project is licensed under the MIT License - see the LICENSE file for details.

-🙌 致谢
+🙌 Acknowledgements
-感谢所有为本项目提供数据、模型与实验支持的机构与个人。特别感谢TAQA数据集的标注团队。
+We thank all contributors who provided data, models, and experimental support for this project.
+Special thanks to the TAQA dataset annotation team.